Start page

 Mong. negen xojor gurvan dorvan tavun zurgaan doloon najman jisun arvan

-The importance of similarity of numerical as anargument of genetic relationship between languages is confirmed by the semblance of numerals within particular language families of Nostratic phylum, and among the Turkic languages especially.
-Moreover, some similarities of numerals can be found also among the languages of different Nostratic families.
-For ease comparing of numerals up to ten of the particular Nostratic languages, they are summarized in Table 2.
+The importance of the similarity of numerals as an argument for genetic relationship between languages is confirmed by the semblance of numerals within particular language families of Nostratic phylum, and among the Turkic languages especially.
+Moreover, some similarities in numerals can be found also among the languages of different Nostratic families.
+For ease of comparison of numerals up to ten of the particular Nostratic languages, they are summarized in Table 2.
 The Ingush and Kabardian numerals are assessed too for the estimation of their possible membership to the Nostratic languages.

 Table 2.
 The cardinal numbers of the Nostratic languages.